-The State Council of Higher Education of Virginia (SCHEV) is working to phase out the VTAG program.
+The State Council of Higher Education of Virginia (SCHEV) is working to phase out the VTAG program for distance education students.
 Beginning with the fall of 2020, new incoming students enrolled in an online education or distance learning program are not eligible to receive awards from the Tuition Assistance Grant Program.
 However, existing students enrolled in online education or distance learning programs as of the 2019-20 academic year shall remain eligible to receive awards of up to the 2019-2020 award amounts for as long as the student maintains enrollment in each successive fiscal year, unless granted an exception for cause by SCHEV, until current degree completion or current degree program eligibility limits have otherwise expired, whichever comes first.
 This requirement shall not be applicable to otherwise place-based students required by the institution to receive distance learning instruction due to on-going COVID-19-related concerns.
 Council shall develop appropriate guidance for implementation of this requirement, including definitions and administrative procedures.

 If a current on-campus student switches to the online program they will lose VTAG entirely.
 Please ensure you contact us before making changes to your degree program.

 The student must be enrolled full-time in a degree seeking undergraduate program.
 Full-time enrollment for undergraduate students is 12 credit hours per semester.
 The only graduate program eligible for TAG is the Master’s in Human Services Counseling.
 Students in this program must enroll for 9 credit hours per semester.